mdda/mdda.github.io/_posts/AI/2015-08-16-sg-futurists-presentation.md

     -   Not clear that twice the capacity => twice the smarts

+---
+How about Real AI?

+*   Bound to be speculative
+*   Don't even know the right questions to ask
+*   Compare "Science of Love" to "Science of Conciousness"

+---
+Basic philosophical ideas --  Not the meat of the talk...

+*   Is "Real AI" actually possible ?

+*   How do we measure progress / success ?

+___
+Magic and the Brain

+*   Special magic
+    -   homunculus : The real 'you'
+*   One neuron at a time
+    -   In-principle idea
+*   'Not the same'
+    -   Does a submarine swim?

+___
+Searle's Chinese Room

+*   Description
+    -   Arguments
+*   System (vs operator) intelligence

+___
+Turing Test

+*   Description

+*   Cheating is now the issue
+    -   Probably more like a dinner party conversation

+*   Looking for what a human does that a dog doesn't

+---
 Problems with studying Conciousness

 *   Difficult to dig deeply into the actual process of thought